Anil Seth, Warrick Roseboom, Zoltán Dienes, and Peter Lush

 4. “We already have a control condition (asynchronous stroking) that rules out an influence of suggestion effects”

 Unfortunately not.
 Synchronous and asynchronous stroking conditions differ in demand characteristics, such that participants implicitly know how to respond in each case.
 If participants expect to respond in one condition but not in another, any difference between these conditions may be attributable to suggestion effects.
 We tested this by asking people what they would expect to experience in each condition, having fully described the procedure.
 We found that peoples’ expectations about the synchrony manipulation matched what people actually report when this manipulation is done in practice (Lush, 2020).
+In our new (fourth) study we demonstrate this holds also for proprioceptive drift and for skin conductance responses – meaning that the async condition does not serve as an adequate control when using these measures either (Lush et al, 2021).

 5. “Don’t most RHI studies report the difference between synchronous and asynchronous stroking conditions?
 But your study shows that this difference is not affected by phenomenological control – so there’s no problem!”